SlouchyButton/lens-magic/README.md

 ![App screenshot](screenshot.png)

-*Application is in early development and is not ready for production use.*
+*Application is in early development and is not ready for production use.
+Main branch should be kept in working state.*

+Testing and feedback is very appreciated!

 This project aims to fill in the gap on Linux for easy to use app for RAW development and image tweaking.
 Goal of this app is to be easy as possible, follow GNOME style and be fast.